Younes-Alaoui-Ismaili/IoT-Dashboard/README.md

-It looks like you're sharing a local development URL for your IoT project.
-Here's how you could update the README to include a detailed description referencing the architecture and features shown in the diagram.

----

 # IoT Simulation and Monitoring System 🛠️📡

 Welcome to the **IoT Simulation and Monitoring System** repository!
 This project provides a modular and scalable platform to simulate, manage, and monitor IoT ecosystems.
 It integrates cutting-edge technologies to handle real-time data streaming, lifecycle management for devices, and seamless integrations with IoT protocols and enterprise APIs.